Parent guide

 If a mistake repeats, it is not carelessness.
 It is a habit.

 Telling a student to "be more careful" rarely changes anything.
-What changes things is naming the exact pattern: a sign error when moving terms, a missed unit, a misread word, a graph axis misread, or a rushed final-step calculation.
-Once a pattern has a name, the student can watch for it instead of being surprised by it.
+What changes things is naming the exact pattern: a sign error when moving terms, a missed unit, a misread word, a graph axis misread, a rushed final calculation.
+Once a pattern has a name, the student can watch for it instead of being caught by it again in the next paper.

-This guide lists the careless mistake patterns we see most often in IGCSE Maths 0580, so parents can recognise them and ask the right follow-up question instead of a frustrated one.
+This guide lists the common careless mistake patterns in IGCSE Maths 0580, so parents can recognise what they are looking at when the marking comes back and ask a useful follow-up question rather than a frustrated one.

 IGCSE Maths exam method and careless mistake visual